 During the semester there will be thesis seminars to guide the students towards writing a thesis registration form.
 This is conducted outside the course.

 Learning outcome knowledge

-The aim of this course is to introduce students to important econometric techniques that are used in empirical finance and to facilitate an awareness in students of how these techniques can be applied.
-You should after completing this course be able to employ and understand most of the research methodology used in today's published research in empirical finance.
+The aim of this course is to introduce students to important econometric techniques that are used in empirical Finance and to facilitate an awareness in students of how these techniques can be applied.
+After completing this course, you should be able to employ and understand most of the research methodology used in today's published research in empirical Finance.